graphile/crystal/postgraphile/website/postgraphile/security.md

 ```

 When we verify that the JWT token is for us (via `aud: "postgraphile"`) we can
 authenticate the PostgreSQL client that is used to perform the GraphQL query.
-We
-do this as follows:
+The PostgreSQL adaptor might use something like this to achieve this goal:

 ```sql
 begin;